By: Trish Adkins

 6. Cures for Philip, Arden and More

 Philip was 3 years old when doctors told his parents that his cancer was incurable.
 Arden was 16 months old when she transported to the oncology floor in the middle of night.
 Both had the same cancer diagnosis: high-risk neuroblastoma.
 And both found their way to Dr. Yael Mossé, an ALSF-funded researcher at Children’s Hospital of Philadelphia.
-Dr. Mossé had a groundbreaking trial open for lorlatinib, a targeted therapy previously approved for some adult cancers.
-The trial worked and both Philip (now 9) and Arden (now 5) are cancer-free.
+Dr. Mossé had groundbreaking trials open for lorlatinib, a targeted therapy previously approved for some adult cancers.
+The trials worked and both Philip (now 9) and Arden (now 5) are cancer-free.

 In 2023, Dr. Yael Mossé was able to publish her team’s results in Nature Medicine, a high-impact medical science journal.